pantheon-systems/documentation/source/content/support.md

 Keep these tips in mind when opening a new support ticket or chat, to help us more quickly resolve your issue:

- - **Open the Ticket in the Right Place:** Contacting Support from your User Dashboard will not provide the same support level as a Site Dashboard owned by an Organization with a higher support package.
-For a visual, check out the [Support Tab from the Organization Dashboard](#the-support-tab-from-the-organization-dashboard).
+ - **Open the Ticket in the Right Place:** If you are a member of an [Organization](/docs/organizations/), use the Organization's Dashboard to visit the support tab.
+Contacting Support from your User Dashboard will not provide the same support level as a Site Dashboard owned by an Organization with a higher support package.
+For a visual, check out the [Support Tab from the Organization Dashboard](#support-tab-from-the-organization-dashboard).

  - **One ticket per issue:** Opening multiple tickets on the same issue will only impede our ability to provide timely support.
 When opening a chat conversation to follow up on a discussion from a ticket, please let us know about the ticket so we can read up on what's already been discussed and attempted.